 RT positioning yields coordinates from the field work performed, but little else in the way of information on the equipment used and how the work was performed.
-The responsible geospatial professional must put in place procedures to ensure that adequate metadata (data about data) is recorded.
-It is recommended that a standardized form be produced to accomplish a uniform and complete archival of pertinent information.
+The responsible geospatial professional must put procedures in place to ensure adequate metadata (data about data) is recorded.
+It is recommended a standardized form be produced to accomplish a uniform and complete archival of pertinent information.
 Such data should include:

-- \checkmark What is the source of the data? - \checkmark What is the datum/adjustment/epoch of the base station(s)? - ✓ What were the field conditions?
-Temperature, wind, precipitation, storms - ✓ What equipment was used, especially- what antenna? - ✓ What firmware was in the receiver & collector? - ✓ What redundancy, if any, was used - ✓ Were local passive monuments constrained (a localization was performed)?
+- What is the source of the data? - What is the datum/adjustment/epoch of the base station(s)? - What were the field conditions?
+Temperature, wind, precipitation, storms? - What equipment was used, especially, what antenna? - What firmware was in the receiver & collector? - What redundancy, if any, was used? - Were local passive monuments constrained (a localization was performed)?
 Horizontal?
-Vertical/ Both?
+Vertical/both?
 How did the known points check?
-Be sure to record the date of the localization (if any) and where it was performed (field or office). - ✓ Date, time and field technicians' names
+Be sure to record the date of the localization (if any) and where it was performed (field or office). - Date, time and field technicians' names.